 ISTPs are loyal to their causes and beliefs, and are firm believers that people should be treated with equity and fairness.
-Although they do not respect the rules of the "System", they follow their own rules and guidelines for behavior faithfully.
-They will not take part in something which violates their personal laws.
-ISTPs are extremely loyal and faithful to their "brothers".
+Although they do not respect the rules of the System, they follow their own rules and guidelines for behavior faithfully.
+They will not take part in something that violates their personal laws.
+In addition to showing consistent loyalty to their beliefs, ISTPs are extremely loyal and faithful to the people closest to them.

 ISTPs like and need to spend time alone, because this is when they can sort things out in their minds most clearly.
 They absorb large quantities of impersonal facts from the external world, and sort through those facts, making judgments, when they are alone.

 ISTPs are action-oriented people.
-They like to be up and about, doing things.
+When they're not alone sifting through ideas, they like to be up and about, doing things.
 They are not people to sit behind a desk all day and do long-range planning.
 Adaptable and spontaneous, they respond to what is immediately before them.
 They usually have strong technical skills, and can be effective technical leaders.
-They focus on details and practical things.
-They have an excellent sense of expediency and grasp of the details which enables them to make quick, effective decisions.
+They focus on practical details when approaching a task, and this grasp of the details, combined with an excellent sense of expediency, enables them to make quick, effective decisions.

-An ISTP who is over-stressed may exhibit rash emotional outbursts of anger, or on the other extreme may be overwhelmed by emotions and feelings which they feel compelled to share with people (often inappropriately).
-An ISTP who is down on themself will foray into the world of value judgments - a place which is not natural for the ISTP - and judge themself by their inability to perform some task.
+An ISTP who is over-stressed may exhibit rash emotional outbursts of anger, or on the other extreme may be overwhelmed by emotions and feelings that they feel compelled to share, but which comes out inappropriately because they don't know how to express themselves.
+An ISTP who is down on themself will foray into the world of value judgments - a place that is not natural for the ISTP - and judge themself by their inability to perform some task.
 They will then approach the task in a grim emotional state, expecting the worst.

-ISTPs are excellent in a crisis situations.
+ISTPs are excellent in crisis situations.
 They're usually good athletes, and have very good hand-eye coordination.
-They are good at following through with a project, and tying up loose ends.
-They usually don't have much trouble with school, because they are introverts who can think logically.
-They are usually patient individuals, although they may be prone to occasional emotional outbursts due to their inattention to their own feelings.
+They can be good at following through with projects, and tying up loose ends, but not usually until they're adults.
+They usually don't have much trouble with schoolwork, because they are introverts who can think logically, i.e. they can focus on a problem and are naturally logical.
+ISTPs are usually patient individuals, although they may be prone to occasional emotional outbursts due to their inattention to their own feelings.

-ISTPs have a lot of natural ability which makes them good at many different kinds of things.
-However, they are happiest when they are centered in action-oriented tasks which require detailed logical analysis and technical skill.
+ISTPs have a lot of natural ability to be good at many different kinds of things.
+However, they are happiest when they are centered in action-oriented tasks that require detailed logical analysis and technical skill.
 They take pride in their ability to take the next correct step.

-ISTPs are optimistic, full of good cheer, loyal to their equals, uncomplicated in their desires, generous, trusting and receptive people who want no part in confining commitments.
+ISTPs are optimistic, full of good cheer, loyal to their equals, uncomplicated in their desires, generous, trusting and receptive people who want no part in being controlled or confined.